Euaell/tick_tack_toe/backend/README.md

 Sure!
 Below is a comprehensive guide for setting up and deploying a NestJS backend for a Tic-Tac-Toe game with chat and real-time file sharing features.
-This guide includes development setup, code implementation, and deployment using Docker on Google Cloud Platform (GCP).
+This guide includes development setup, code implementation.

 ### Comprehensive Guide for Tic-Tac-Toe Backend